baruchel/vim-notebook/README.md

 The command is prefixed with `stdbuf -i0 -o0 -e0` in order to unbuffer the following command because intercommunication between processes is highly sensitive and the whole system could be stuck otherwise.

+The last line contains an espace character in the string; this is because Maxima seems to add an espace when printing the string.
+If you encounter some issues with these settings, you should carefully study wether your version of Maxima behaves like that or not (you can do it by launching Maxima in a `script` session and then study the resulting _typescript_ file).

 Furthermore, the `g:notebook_send0` setting _may_ be used here.
 It will send some more characters after each command and before askinf for the internal key.